ESCOMP/mizuRoute/docs/source/users_guide/input_files.rst

 -----------------------------

 River network netCDF holds river reach-reach topology, reach-hru topology, and river and hru physical parameters.
 The tables below list minimum requirement.
-Full list of reach/hru physical parameters possibly included are :doc:`full list of river and hru physical parameters <seg_hru_param>`.
+Full list of reach/hru physical parameters possibly included are :doc:`full list of river and hru physical parameters <riv>`.

 It is recommended that river network topology is built within mizuRoute instead of computing outside, while physically parameters are ideally provided per reach and hru.